Local Travel Experts

 Barcelona brings you a special kind of magic that you have to experience for yourself.
 Whether you find yourself in the mountain of Montjuic or the hilly areas of Park Güell, the moment the sun begins to set, you are immediately taken aback by the sheer beauty of one of God’s most fantastic masterpieces, the sunset.

-Here, we’ve rounded up a few of our personal favorite sunset spots.
+Here, we’ve rounded up a few of our favorite sunset spots.

 • Castillo de Montjuic